Indomet/indomet.github.io/_posts/2023-06-14-long-term-residence-permit-sweden.md

 - have had a residence permit, or legal residence in Sweden on other grounds, for the previous five years.
 - be able to support yourself and your family.

-If you have been granted a Swedish residence permit as a `person with subsidiary protection status`, you cannot be granted long-term resident status.
+If you have been granted a Swedish residence permit as a [person with subsidiary protection status](https://www.migrationsverket.se/English/Private-individuals/Protection-and-asylum-in-Sweden/When-you-have-received-a-decision-on-your-asylum-application/If-you-are-allowed-to-stay/Residence-permits-for-those-granted-subsidiary-protection-status-.html), you cannot be granted long-term resident status.

 ## How to apply?